of Aboriginal and Torres Strait Islander adults reported having diabetes or high sugar levels in 2018–19

 There are three main types of diabetes:

-- Type 2 diabetes—affecting almost 1 million Australians (4.1% of the population) in 2017–18 (ABS 2018).
+- Type 2 diabetes—affected almost 1.2 million Australians (4.5% of the population) in 2020.
 Type 2 diabetes is a significant contributor to morbidity and mortality for Indigenous Australians.
-It is largely preventable and associated with lifestyle factors including physical inactivity, poor diet, being overweight or obese, excessive alcohol consumption and tobacco smoking (AIHWa).
+It is largely preventable and associated with lifestyle factors including physical inactivity, poor diet, being overweight or obese, excessive alcohol consumption and tobacco smoking (AIHW 2022b).
 Heredity, low birthweight and intra-uterine factors are also associated with increased risk (Burrow & Ride 2016).
-Type 2 diabetes is a progressive condition, it may be initially managed with diet, exercise and lifestyle changes but as the disease progresses medications may be required including taking insulin in order to manage blood glucose levels (Diabetes Australia 2020a).
+Type 2 diabetes can develop over a long period of time and initially may be managed with diet, exercise and lifestyle changes.
+However, as the disease progresses medications may be required, including taking insulin in order to manage blood glucose levels (Diabetes Australia 2020a).

-- Type 1 diabetes—affecting almost 145,000 Australians (0.6% of the population) in 2017–18 (ABS 2018).
+- Type 1 diabetes—While there are no accurate national data on the total number of cases for all Australians, the National (insulin treated) Diabetes register (NDR) estimates that there were 13,000 children and young adults (aged between 0 and 19) living with type 1 diabetes in 2020 (AIHW 2022b).
 Type 1 diabetes is a lifelong autoimmune disease that usually has an onset in childhood or early adolescence and requires management with insulin to ensure that blood glucose levels remain within a safe range.
 It is not known what causes the autoimmune reaction that initiates type 1 diabetes.
 Type 1 diabetes is not linked to modifiable risk factors and it is not known how to prevent it (Diabetes Australia 2020b).

 Diabetes is a major public health problem worldwide, with global estimates indicating that the disease affects 415 million people and is increasing rapidly (Al-Lawati 2017).
-In 2013, 1 in 12 of global all-cause deaths were attributable to diabetes in adults (Group 2015).
+In 2013, 1 in 12 of global all-cause deaths were attributable to diabetes in adults (IDF Diabetes Atlas Group 2015).
+High rates of metabolic disease (including diabetes) are associated with rapid transitions in lifestyle among previously active populations.
+Indigenous populations with similar histories of European colonisation have been particularly impacted by epidemiological transitions (Hare et al. 2022; Harris et al. 2017).
 Diabetes lowers quality of life, increases medical expenses and significantly increases disease-related deaths (Shi 2016).